 416.588.6444 | 1137 Dupont Street Toronto, Ontario M6H 2A3 Canada | MONDAY-FRIDAY, 10AM-6PM

-EXTENDED - Call for Applicants: LIFT and imagineNATIVE 10th annual Mentorship Program
+Call for Applicants: LIFT and imagineNATIVE 11th annual Mentorship Program - Extended Deadline

-You will be provided with a LIFT Production Membership, and be eligible to enroll in any training workshop offered during their Winter and Summer 2014 calendar.
-You will be paired with LIFT’s knowledgeable staff and a specially selected mentor to help you through your various development, production and post-production stages. imagineNATIVE will subsidize some additional costs related to your project, and facilitate aspects of your post-production stages.
+You will be provided with a LIFT Production Membership until the end of the imagineNATIVE 2015 Festival, and be eligible to enroll in any training workshop offered during their Winter and Summer 2015 calendar.
+You will have the opportunity to work with LIFT’s knowledgeable staff and a specially selected mentor to help you through your various development, production and post-production stages. imagineNATIVE will subsidize some additional costs related to your project, and facilitate aspects of your post-production stages.

 The participant will receive the opportunity to use LIFT’s extensive 16mm production equipment and facilities for their film.
 As every film is unique, equipment and facilities access will be established in the development phase (past equipment and facilities budgets have ranged from $500–$5,000).
 Any additional equipment, facilities, and production costs will be the responsibility of the participant.

-imagineNATIVE will provide a $1,000 bursary towards production costs and 1,200 feet of 16mm film stock will be provided by Kodak and processed by Niagara Custom Lab.
-Assistance with other production support will also be provided (in-kind, approximately a $750 value).
+imagineNATIVE will provide a $1,000 bursary towards production costs.
+Assistance with other production support will also be provided, pending confirmation (in-kind, approximately a $750 value).
 All other associated costs are to be covered by the participant.
-The artist will also receive an artist screening fee during imagineNATIVE.
+The artist will also receive an artist fee for their screening during the imagineNATIVE 2015 Festival.

-- This call is open to Indigenous (First Nation, Métis, Inuit, other international Indigenous) candidates living in or near the GTA only
+- This call is open to Indigenous (First Nation, Métis, Inuit, other international Indigenous) candidates living in or near the Greater Toronto Area (GTA) only

 - Preference will be given to artists who have not had the opportunity to work in film (Note: you do not have to be a youth, but youth may also apply)